Berabjesus/Scrap-League---Web-Scraper-For-Football-Data/README.md

-# Scrap League Web-Scrapper
+# Scrap League - Web Scraper for Football Data
-> This is a Microverse, Technical curriculum, Ruby Web scrapper Capstone Project which students have to complete a real-world-like project within a given time limit according to [this project specifications](https://www.notion.so/Build-your-own-scraper-f54eaca54d8a4d758a5f0141468127a8).
+> This is a Ruby Web scrapper Capstone Project which was made according to [this project specifications](https://www.notion.so/Build-your-own-scraper-f54eaca54d8a4d758a5f0141468127a8).

-> In this project, football statistics Web Scraper program was built which allows users to get a complete list of information about 5 different leagues including, league standing, player stats, suggested best starting eleven, best attacker, best midfielder, and best defender  in the league.
+> In this project, football statistics Web Scraper program was built which allows users to get a complete list of information about 5 different leagues including,
+    -league standing
+    -player stats
+    -suggested best starting eleven
+    -best attacker
+    -best midfielder
+    -best defender  in the league.

 > The program creates a JSON file for all the stats for the user to use.
 > It uses https://fbref.com/ to scrap all the required data.